oschrenk/notes/git-guide.md

 	`git svn clone svn://server.network/project project --trunk trunk --branches branches --tags tags`

 **Fetching (Updating)**.
-You can pull the lastest changes from the SVN repository via
+You can pull the latest changes from the SVN repository via

 	git svn fetch

-If you have local changes, that may have not been comitted, you may be prompted to stash your changes.
+If you have local changes, that may have not been committed, you may be prompted to stash your changes.

 	git stash
 	git svn fetch
 	git stash apply

-**Commiting**.
-You can comit changes via
+**Committing**.
+You can commit changes via

 	git svn dcommit